necro-nemesis/Daedalus-SNAppCrafter/README.md

  - [License](#license)

 ## Prerequisites

+Start with a fresh install of Debian on your system or server.
+Daedalus will install Nginx as a dependency to run the webserver.
+If you have already have Apache installed it will need it's service stopped or the Apache package removed.
+Be sure to back up any directories that may hold any previous websites before running the script as it will overwrite any previous files held in tradtional Linux served directories.
+It is possible to run SNApps using Apache but for simplicy of automating the install Nginx was chosen to be installed by Daedalus and used to host SNApps.

+### SBC (single board computer) Instructions

 Start with a clean install of [Armbian](https://www.armbian.com/) or [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) (currently Buster and Stretch are verified as working).
 Lite versions are recommended.
-If using Raspbian Buster elevate to root with ```sudo su``` before running the LabyrinthAP installer script.
+If using Raspbian Buster elevate to root with ```sudo su``` before running the Daedalus-SNAppCrafter installer script.
 For Armbian you will start already elevated to root on login so ```sudo su``` is not required.

 For Orange Pi R1 use Armbian Buster found here: https://www.armbian.com/orange-pi-r1/.
 Recommend using "minimal" which is available for direct download at the bottom of the page or much faster download by .torrent also linked there.